collage: busch gardensm colonial williamsburg, virginia beachnorfolk airport: the world is boardiingwww.norfolkairport.com

 TYPES OF PATHS: Walking trail of dirt/crushed stone path and paved path to monuments/town.
 The paths do have steep grades requiring assistance for persons in wheelchairs.
 Paths are 300 yards long.

-PUBLIC REST ROOMS: Located to right from front entrance of lobby.
+PUBLIC REST ROOMS: Located to right from front entrance of Visitor Center lobby.
 Doors are 35 in. wide, and open in.
 Turns to enter.
 Accessible stalls have 29 in. wide doors opening out and handrails.
 12 in. between commode and wall.
 Sink height is 32 in.
 Accessible stall checked regularly for obstructions.
 Rest rooms are identified by a raised figure with pants or skirt on door to designate men or women.

 SPECIAL SERVICES: